thvdveld/smoltcp-rpl-docs/src/introduction.md

 # Introduction

-This website serves as a documentation on how to use [smoltcp](https://github.com/smoltcp-rs/smoltcp), especially on how to use the Routing Protocol for Low-power and lossy networks (RPL).
+This website provides comprehensive documentation on how to use [smoltcp](https://github.com/smoltcp-rs/smoltcp) with the Routing Protocol for Low-power and Lossy Networks (RPL).

 # Smoltcp